FingerlessGlov3s/OPNsensePIAWireguard/README.md

 ***Port Forwarding***

-To use port forwarding Enable `piaPortForward` variable in the python script.
+To use port forwarding Enable `piaPortForward` variable in the json file from `false` to `true`.
 This will create an alias in your system called PIA_Port, which you can then use in your Port Forwarding rule.
-This variable will self update when required.
+This alias will self update when required.
-If you need a way to found out this port for an internal application, you can go to the following URL of your OPNsense to get the port, as its published publicly to devices that can reach the HTTPS port of OPNsense https://opnsense.lan/wg0_port.txt
+If you need a way to find out this port for an internal application, you can go to the following URL of your OPNsense to get the port, as its published publicly to devices that can reach the HTTPS port of OPNsense https://opnsense.lan/wg0_port.txt

 Note: Not all server locations support port forwarding.